 Keeping silver clean can sometimes feel like an uphill battle.
-Whether you're dealing with basic silverware (aka flatware) or fine silverware (made of actual silver), cutlery regularly takes a beating and it's hard to keep it looking fresh as time goes on.
+Whether you're dealing with basic silverware (aka flatware) or fine silver silverware (made of actual silver), cutlery regularly takes a beating and it's hard to keep it looking fresh as time goes on.

 What material is my silverware made of?

 First things first, it's helpful to know that silverware can be made from multiple materials, most of which aren't actually silver.
 And different materials require different cleaning methods.

 "There are three types of stainless steel flatware: 18/10, 18/8 and 18/0.
 The numbers refer to the percentages of chromium and nickel in the stainless steel alloy.
 The '18' refers to the chromium content, which gives flatware its rust-resistance properties, and the '8' or '10' refers to the nickel content, which gives it its silver-like shine and some rust-resistance," Brianna Clark, a Sur La Table tabletop buyer, said.

 Fine silverware, on the other hand, is typically made from sterling silver, which is almost all pure silver with a bit of copper mixed in.
 "Copper gives the cutlery strength, as pure silver is a soft material.
 To be called sterling silver, the cutlery must have at least 92.5 percent pure silver," Jake Kalick, co-founder of direct-to-consumer cookware company Made In, said.
 Additionally, some flatware is plated with a small amount of silver, so understanding how to clean silver plate is important, too.

 Even though they're made of different materials, everyday flatware and fine silverware have at least one thing in common: You shouldn't clean them with harsh brushes (they can scratch the utensils).
 Instead, opt for soft-cleaning cloths.